karlospn/mytechramblings-site-source-code/content/posts/gitops-with-azure-devops-helm-acr-flux-and-k8s.md

 Let me explain a little bit about how it is going to work:

-1- The **Developer** creates a new application an pushes the code into an Azure DevOps repository.
+1- The **developer** creates a new application an pushes the source code into an Azure DevOps repository.

-2- The **code pushed** triggers an Azure Pipeline that creates a container image and also a helm chart and pushes everything into an existing Azure Container Registry.
+2- The **code pushed** triggers an Azure Pipeline that creates a container image and a Helm chart and pushes everything into an existing Azure Container Registry.

 3- The **DevOps Team** has a **centralized repository** where they maintain a declarative description of all the components deployed into the Kubernetes cluster.

-4- The **DevOps Team** pushes a new file into the **centralized repository**, that file contains the description of the new application that the developer has created on step 1.
+4- The **DevOps Team** pushes a new file into the **centralized repository**, that file contains the description of the new application that the **developer** has created on **step 1**.
-**Flux** is keeping watch for changes in the centralized repository and when it sees a new file, it picks them up and it deploys the new application using the helm chart that we created in step 2.
+**Flux** is keeping watch for changes in the centralized repository and when it sees a new file, it picks it up and deploys the new application using the Helm chart that we created in **step 2.**

-_**In my example I'm using 2 different actors: a developer and a devOps teams, but there are a lot of viable combinations possible, just to enumerate a few:_
+_**In my example I'm using 2 different actors: a developer and a devops team, but there are tons of viable combinations possible, for example:_
-- _It could be the same person that does all the steps by himself, you might not need two actors._
+_It could be the same person that does all the steps by himself, you might not need two actors.
+Or maybe you want even more actors because somebody needs to test and validate the image after being pushed into ACR_
-- _It could that the developer creates the application, the automatic pipeline creates the container and the helm chart and when it finishes it triggers an automatic process that creates or updates the configuration file on the centralized repository._

-Anyways, let's start building that scenario

 ## Step 0 - Initial setup